kevinrenskers/mixedcase.nl/content/about/index.md

 Usability and design are always on my mind.
 I code to create beautiful things on screen - any screen.
 Code should be usable, readable and beautiful too.

-I'm online since 1994, creating websites since 2000, iPhone and iPad apps since 2010 and Mac OS X desktop applications since 2011.
+I'm online since 1994, creating websites since 2000 and iOS apps since 2010.
 My CV can be downloaded [here](http://dl.dropbox.com/u/2310965/KevinRenskers.pdf) and you can find my open source projects on [GitHub](https://github.com/kevinrenskers).